-Of course we were going to start with London.
-Home to famous landmarks, endless museums, cool cafes, incredible street art and all types of food for every budget, what is not to love about London.
+Of course, we were going to start with London.
+Home to famous landmarks, endless museums, cool cafes, incredible street art, and all types of food for every budget, what is not to love about London.
 There are many ways to spend the perfect weekend in London but we recommend finding a hotel near Kings Cross (we love the Travelodge options in London), then using the Underground to venture out to the sights.

-After spending some time in the city, head out to explore the seaside town or Brighton, have a family day out in Kent or visit the Wizarding World of Harry Potter at Warner Brothers Studio.
+After spending some time in the city, head out to explore the seaside town of Brighton, have a family day out in Kent or visit the Wizarding World of Harry Potter at Warner Brothers Studio.

 History lovers will love everything York has to offer.
 Walk around the Roman city walls or head to York Minister; one of Europe’s largest Gothic cathedrals.
 Head to one of the many museums; the National Railway Museum is a popular unusual place to visit.

 Not only can you enjoy the sights in York but you can also take in the charm of York.
 With cozy team rooms and cobbled streets, York is a unique city in England.
 We recommend an afternoon tea at Betty’s or a fine-dining British option at Meltons.

 A trip to England isn’t complete without a few days in Bath.
 Whether it is a visit from London or a weekend away in England, a trip to Bath is a must.
 This is a beautiful city, full of history offering a unique side to England.

 Head to the Roman baths (considered the most important surviving Roman architecture in the country) or head to the gorgeous Georgian-era townhomes on Royal Crescent.
 Enjoy gorgeous views and take in the fresh air along the Bath Skyline Walk or bathe like a Roman at the Thermal Bath Spa.
 Plus, there are plenty of family-friendly things to do in Bath too, so you can experience the historic city with everyone.